motogoatUK/simon-project-2/README.md

 Development requires a mix of both manual and automated testing routines for the best outcome.
 Manual testing is more time-consuming so thought must be given to use automated testing where possible.

 #### Project Testing Procedures
+Once deployed, the project was tested using various devices including a laptop and mobile phone.
+On the desktop, the browsers Edge, Chrome and Firefox were used to certify compatibility.
+The following tests were written for the application:

 | Test | outcome | Pass/Fail | image |
 |---|---|---|---|
 |Instructions should be displayed when the app is loaded.| Instructions displayed on page load | Pass | ![Galaxy Z fold screenshot](assets/readme-files/screenshot-test-z-01.png)